-No Contravention Contrary to Maximum Penalty Comment 19 Knowingly or recklessly allowing unlicensed drivers or vehicles to work, or operating vehicles in excess of the number permitted by their licence Appendix 10 - number of vehicles Condition 10.34- 10.35 Appendix 10 Records Condition 10.6 Revocation of licence 20 Failure to keep or produce accurate legible records for bookings Appendix 10 Records Condition 10.3 - 10.11 Up to 28 days suspension 21 Refusal to take a booking without reasonable excuse Appendix 10 Disabled Passengers Condition 10.12 Up to 28 days suspension Each event will be considered on its own merits.
-The number of days may increase where the customer is vulnerable, or the matter is of a discriminatory nature.
-22 Failure to notify the Council of a conviction, caution or fixed penalty notice Appendix 10 Reporting to the Up to 28 days suspension 40 or to comply with other notification requirements Council Condition 10.13 - 10.18 23 Failure to record, report and settle complaints in line with operator's own policy Appendix 10 Complaints Condition 10.20 - 10.27 Up to 28 days suspension 24 Failure to notify passengers and potential passengers that the vehicle they have been allocated is licensed by another authority Appendix 10 - use of vehicles and drivers licensed by another Authority.
-Condition 10.37 - 10.39 Up to 28 days suspension
+No Contravention Contrary to Maximum Suspension Comment 19 Knowingly or recklessly allowing unlicensed drivers or vehicles to work, or operating vehicles in excess of the number permitted by their licence Appendix 10 - number of vehicles Condition 10.31-10.32 Up to 28 days suspension 20 Failure to keep or produce accurate legible records for bookings Appendix 10 Records Condition 10.3 - 10.10 Up to 28 days suspension 21 Refusal to take a booking without reasonable excuse Appendix 10 Disabled Passengers Condition 10.11 Up to 28 days suspension If the customer is disabled or otherwise vulnerable or the matter is of a discriminatory nature, this may be considered an aggravating factor 22 Failure to notify the Council of a conviction, caution or fixed penalty notice or to comply with other notification requirements Appendix 10 Reporting to the Council Condition 10.12 - 10.17 Up to 28 days suspension 23 Failure to record, report and settle complaints in line with operator's own policy Appendix 10 Complaints Condition 10.18 - 10.24 Up to 28 days suspension 24 Failure to notify passengers and potential passengers that the vehicle they have been allocated is licensed by another Council Appendix 10 - use of vehicles and drivers licensed by another Council.
+Condition 10.34 - 10.36 Up to 28 days suspension

-11.11 This list of contraventions is not exhaustive and any not included will be dealt with in accordance with like contraventions.
+- 11.11 This list of contraventions is not exhaustive and any not included will be dealt with in accordance with like contraventions. - 11.12 Where a licensing officer suspends a driver or vehicle licence at the roadside, the driver will be required to immediately return the plate and/or badge to the officer.